Address

 • Type of station: Station

-• Operational period – year-round or Month A to Month B: April-September, (October- March)
+• Operational period – year-round or Month A to Month B: Fully operational April-September, reduced operations October- March

 • Name of station owner: Arctic Institute of North America